FAC-11/myspace/README.md

 - [ ] Use Heroku or a similar service to host the app and the database.
 - [ ] Try to include ES6 syntax on the server.

+## Architecture

+Put the database folder in the model folder.
 ## Schema

 **Planets**